See where your planets actually sit against the stars — not the seasons.

 Due to Earth's precession, the tropical zodiac (season-based) has drifted ~24° from the actual star constellations over 2000+ years.
 Most people find their Sun sign shifts backward by one sign in sidereal — and some fall in Ophiuchus.

 They measure different things.
 Tropical tracks seasons and psychological archetypes.
 Sidereal tracks actual star positions and energetic astronomy.
 Neither is 'wrong' — they're different lenses.
-Our calculator shows both so you can explore what resonates.
+Synthesis shows both in your reading so you can explore what resonates.